jingliu0217/GDAL/README.md

-# GDAL
+# python
-GDAL learning note
+python learning note

 There are some functions mostly used.
 ~from csv or json file create point shapefile